WorldBrief සිංහල

 Sport

-Attorneys general from New York and New Jersey have launched an investigation into the exorbitant ticket prices for the upcoming FIFA World Cup.
+New York and New Jersey authorities have subpoenaed FIFA, investigating allegations of "manipulated" ticketing practices for the upcoming World Cup.

 By World Brief · 2026-05-27